mark-P0/top-progress/README.md

 This repository is for two (2) things:

-- Keeping the files I create in my journey on www.theodinproject.com
+- Keeping the files I create in my journey on [The Odin Project](https://www.theodinproject.com/)
 - Serving as my much-needed practice on using `git` commands... _yikes_

 ## External Links